NiklausHofer/suniversal/README.md

 Analyzing *SunType5_ArduinoAdapter*, I realized that the limitations were rooted in the use of the *Arduino* Keyboard library for the conversion to USB.
 Not that the library itself is in any way limited, it's just that it is designed for a different use case - turning `Print`ed characters into key strokes.
 But what we need here is actually much simpler - just a plain scan code converter.
 So I merged *SunType5_ArduinoAdapter* and the Keyboard library and started refactoring and extending the code.
 The result is this project.

 #### Configuration
-There are a few settings you can make in `suniversal.h`, the more interesting ones being:
+There are a few settings you can make in `config.h`, the more interesting ones being:

 - `USE_MACROS` - When enabled, this assigns *macros* (short key stroke sequences) instead of the single USB key codes, to the special keys in the fun cluster (the eleven keys on the left).
 This is because mostly, those don't seem to have any effect unless you make according settings in the OS.
 So instead of sending e.g. the USB_COPY code, USB_CONTROL followed by USB_C will be sent.
 To add your own macros, have a look at `macros.cpp`.
 Macros are enabled by default.

 - `NUM_LOCK_ON` - This determines whether NumLock will be on or off after power on.
 Defaults to on.

+- `USE_MOUSE` - When enabled, the signals from a *SUN* mouse plugged into the keyboard will be forwarded to USB.
+(To be on the safe side, don't hot-plug the mouse.) **Note: This doesn't work yet!**

 - `DEBUG` - You can enable debug mode with this, which will put diagnostic messages on the serial port.
 Additionally, the power key will turn into a reset button for the keyboard, so it's easier to observe start up messages.
 This is off by default.